lgonzales1/California-School-Success/README.md

 * For predicting district ELA scores, the random forest classifier held a narrow edge in terms of accuracy score (.78) over the logistic model (.77).
 * For Math scores, the random forest classifier topped the logistic model by about .2 of a score (.91 to .89).

-## Model Choice

-We elected to use supervised machine learning models because we have labeled outcome variables (English/Language Arts and Math test scores) that are foundational to evaluating district effectiveness.
-We also wanted to construct two models to determine which was more accurate based on our data.
-Thus, you will find both a logistic regression and forest classifier algorithm in our code base.

-As mentioned above, we established probability models since it is useful to be able to predict whether a district is more or less likely (based on a set of features) to have 50% or higher students at proficiency.
-This is a more straightforward measure of district effectiveness than a linear model, which would only produce individual scores in relation to one another.

 ## Limitations